danesm/CypressDemo/aws-cdk-project/README.md

 5. npm install aws-cdk
 6. npx cdk init app - - language typescript  > this will initialise a project with aws cdk with typescript)
 7. npm i @aws-cdk/aws-s3  > this will makesure you can work with s3 cdk commands.
+8. npm i @aws-cdk/aws-cloudfront
+9. npm i @aws-cdl/aws-s3-deployment
-8. Add your code at project/lib/aws-cdk-demo-stack.ts file to define your assets/stack. e.g. define s3 bucket, cloud front configurations etc.
+10. Add your code at project/lib/aws-cdk-demo-stack.ts file to define your assets/stack. e.g. define s3 bucket, cloud front configurations etc.
-9. npx cdk bootstrape  >  creates a staging bucket.
+11. npx cdk bootstrape  >  creates a staging bucket.
-10.npx cdk synth       >  synthesize the chageset and compile AWS CDK application into an AWS CloudFormation template.
+12.npx cdk synth       >  synthesize the chageset and compile AWS CDK application into an AWS CloudFormation template.
-11.npx cdk deploy      >  deploys the stack.
+13.npx cdk deploy      >  deploys the stack.
-12.npx cdk diff        >  optional and only needed if you want to check if there is any difference in you CDK code stack & actual stack created.
+14.npx cdk diff        >  optional and only needed if you want to check if there is any difference in you CDK code stack & actual stack created.
-13.npx cdk destroy     >  this will delete all resources that were created by above steps.
+15.npx cdk destroy     >  this will delete all resources that were created by above steps.

 Tips: